-Students wanting to audit a course for no grade must obtain approval from the Non-Traditional Undergraduate Department Chair.
-Students auditing a course will not be listed on the official class roll, and no notation of the audit will be made on the student's transcript.
-Students enrolled for 12 or more semester credit hours may audit a course without paying an additional fee.
-All other students must pay a \$10 fee for auditing a course.
+Students who wish to audit a course for no grade must obtain approval from the Department Chair.
+Students who audit a course will not be listed on the class roll, and no notation of the audit will be made on the student's transcript.
+Students who are enrolled for 12 semester credit hours or more may audit a course without paying an additional fee.